 Florida has more registered boats than any other US state.
-This is the most comprehensive guide to financing a boat in Florida - covering loan rates, sales tax, registration, insurance, total cost of ownership, and lender comparisons.
+This is the most comprehensive guide to financing a boat in Florida, covering loan rates, sales tax, registration, insurance, total cost of ownership, and lender comparisons.

 Adjust the sliders to estimate your boat loan payments